Advertiser Disclosure

 Ritz Carlton Orlando Grande Lakes JW Marriott Lazy River family

 Use points to stay at The Ritz-Carlton Orlando, Grande Lakes, just minutes from Walt Disney World.
-Guests have access to the JW Marriott Lazy River next door, too!
+Guests have access to the JW Marriott lazy river next door, too!
 Image Credit: Chris Hassan

-Disney has 3 on-site points-friendly hotels: the Walt Disney World Swan and Dolphin resorts and the Walt Disney World Swan Reserve.
+Disney has 3 on-site points-friendly hotels: the Walt Disney World Swan and Dolphin Resorts and the Walt Disney World Swan Reserve.
+All 3 of these properties are members of the Marriott Bonvoy program, so you can use Marriott Bonvoy points for free nights.

-With that in mind, we don’t think that using your Marriott Bonvoy points for free nights at these on-site resorts is always a good value.
+However, availability can be scarce.
+Using points doesn’t exempt you from paying nightly resort fees, and elite members don’t receive free breakfast.
+With that in mind, we don’t think that using your Marriott Bonvoy points for free nights at these onsite resorts is a very good value.

 However, staying off-property at the Disney Springs entertainment area can be a pretty amazing deal (depending on the cost of a paid hotel stay).